exorcist09/Linux-TOSS/README.md

 ## Toss Cons:-
 * Not for Normal user
-* Requires a good understanding of CLI,Terminal,Kernal,Firmware etc.
+* Requires a good understanding of CLI, Terminal, Kernal, Firmware etc.

+## Motive of TOSS :-
+* TOSS has total transparency like coin toss in sports.
+* TOSS allows you to login between two kernels in same computer at particular time similarly coin toss lets you choose between two things.